mmz-srf/srf-frontend-framework/docs/styles.md

 `@extend` must be avoided because it has unintuitive and potentially dangerous behavior, especially when used with nested selectors.
 Even extending top-level placeholder selectors can cause problems if the order of selectors ends up changing later (e.g. if they are in other files and the order the files are loaded shifts).
 Gzipping should handle most of the savings you would have gained by using `@extend`, and you can DRY up your stylesheets nicely with **mixins**.

 ## Credits
-This style guide is based on the [Airbnb CSS / Sass Styleguide](https://github.com/airbnb/css) with adaptations for the SRF Frontend Framework.
+This style guide was inspired by and uses some parts of the [Airbnb CSS / Sass Styleguide](https://github.com/airbnb/css).